 Vesting-Participants are vested immediately in their pretax contributions, catch-up contributions, rollover contributions, and their related earnings thereon.
 All employees employed as of May 15, 2005, are 100% vested in United's regular, additional and supplemental contributions and related earnings.
-For employees hired after May 15, 2005, a five-year vesting schedule was implemented beginning with 20% vested after the first year of service and increasing in 20% increments thereafter.
+For employees hired after May 15, 2005, a five-year vesting schedule was implemented beginning with 20% vesting after the first year of service and increasing in 20% increments thereafter.
 Employees will be 100% vested in employer contributions upon death or attainment of age 65 while employed by United or an affiliate.

 Forfeitures-Upon termination of employment, participants will forfeit the nonvested portion of their account balance and such balance will be held in a separate subaccount until the participant incurs a break in service of five full years, at which time the subaccount balance will be forfeited.
-If the Participant resumes employment with United or an Affiliate prior to incurring a break in service of five full years, such subaccount will be disregarded and the balance will be included in the participant's account.
+If the Participant resumes employment with United or an affiliate prior to incurring a break in service of five full years, such subaccount will be disregarded and the balance will be included in the participant's account.
 Forfeitures occurring in a plan year will first be applied to restore the accounts of participants and any remaining forfeitures will be used to reduce the employer's contributions for the plan year in which the forfeiture occurs.
-Forfeited nonvested accounts totaled \$0 and \$49 at December 31, 2009 and 2008, respectively.
-For the year ended December 31, 2009, forfeitures of \$25,343 were applied to reduce United's employer contributions under the Plan.
+Forfeited nonvested accounts totaled \$1,909 and \$0 at December 31, 2010 and 2009, respectively.
+For the year ended December 31, 2010, forfeitures of \$357,654 were applied to reduce United's employer contributions under the Plan.

-Participant Loans-Active employees who are receiving regular pay from United may borrow from their Plan accounts.
+Notes Receivable from Participants-Active employees who are receiving regular pay from United may borrow from their Plan accounts.
 A loan may not exceed \$50,000 minus their highest outstanding loan balance over the last 12 months or one-half of their total vested Plan account balance, whichever is less.
 The minimum that may be borrowed is \$1,000.
 Loans are funded from the participant's account by a pro rata transfer from each investment fund in which the account is invested.
-Amounts invested in the UAL Stock Fund or Fidelity BrokerageLink must be transferred to another investment fund to be available to fund a loan.
-The loan is repaid through payroll deductions on an after-tax basis for the term of the loan (a maximum of 60 months) and is subject to an annual interest rate at one percent above the prime rate listed in the Wall Street Journal on the business day preceding the effective date of the participant request (interest rates ranged from 4.25% to 10% at December 31, 2009).
+Amounts invested in the UCHI Stock Fund or Fidelity BrokerageLink must be transferred to another investment fund to be available to fund a loan.
+The loan is repaid through payroll deductions on an after-tax basis for the term of the loan (a maximum of 60 months) and is subject to an annual interest rate at one percent above the prime rate listed in the Wall Street Journal on the business day preceding the effective date of the participant request (interest rates ranged from 4.25% to 10% at December 31, 2010).
 If the participant takes out a loan for the purchase of the participant's primary residence, the maximum term of the loan is 15 years.
 The amount repaid is reinvested in the participant's account based on the investment allocations at the time of repayment.
-Participants may have up to two loans outstanding at one time.
-Upon the employee's termination of employment, a loan not paid in full within 60 days becomes a taxable distribution.
-Loans not paid on the last day of the calendar quarter following the calendar quarter in which the loan installment payment was due will be in default and the outstanding balance of the defaulted loan plus accrued interest will be considered a taxable distribution.
 An initial fee of \$35 is deducted from loan proceeds.
 In addition a quarterly maintenance fee of \$2.50 is deducted from the participant's account.

-Payment of Benefits-Withdrawals from the Plan may be made as follows, as applicable to the participant's eligibility, amount requested, and existing balances:
+Benefit Payments-Withdrawals from the Plan may be made as follows, as applicable to the participant's eligibility, amount requested, and existing balances: